-8. Income Taxes
+9. Income Taxes

-In connection with the Separation, the Company and NOV entered into a Tax Matters Agreement, dated as of May 29, 2014 (the "Tax Matters Agreement"), which governs the Company's and NOV's respective rights, responsibilities and obligations.
+In connection with the Separation, the Company and NOV entered into a Tax Matters Agreement, dated as of May 29, 2014 (the "Tax Matters Agreement").
 The Tax Matters Agreement sets forth the Company and NOV's rights and obligations related to the allocation of federal, state, local and foreign taxes for periods before and after the Spin-Off, as well as taxes attributable to the Spin-Off, and related matters such as the filing of tax returns and the conduct of IRS and other audits.
-Pursuant to the Tax Matters Agreement, NOV will prepare and file the consolidated federal income tax return, and any other tax returns that include both NOV and the Company for all taxable periods ending on or prior to May 30, 2014.
+Pursuant to the Tax Matters Agreement, NOV has prepared and filed the consolidated federal income tax return, and any other tax returns that include both NOV and the Company for all the liability periods ended on or prior to May 30, 2014.
+The income tax provision (benefit) for periods prior to the Separation has been computed as if NOW were a stand-alone company.
 NOV will indemnify and hold harmless the Company for any income tax liability for periods before the Separation date.
 The Company will prepare and file all tax returns that include solely the Company for all taxable periods ending after that date.
 Settlements of tax payments between NOV and the Company were generally treated as contributions from or distributions to NOV in periods prior to the Separation date.
-Following the Spin-Off, the Company maintains the amount legally due to the tax authorities and maintains a due to/from NOV, Inc. for taxes related to periods prior to the Spin-Off that NOV is responsible for.
-After NOV files the tax returns for 2014, we anticipate there will be a settlement under the Tax Matters Agreement related to income taxes for the period of 2014 prior to the Spin-Off.